MingLLuo/MingLLuo-Blog/_posts/2022-10-13-Learn a byte deep in C.md

 ## Pointers!
 An address may occupy 8 bytes.
 Where would we store such an address?
 Well, we will store it in a variable itself.
 Where does that variable live?
 It better be in memory, too!
 In other words, the 8 bytes corresponding to the address will **have a memory location of their own**.
 We refer to such memory locations that hold addresses as **pointers**, because you can think of them as **arrows** pointing to other memory boxes.

-In terms of C types, a type followed by an asterisk(\*) corresponds to a pointer.
+In terms of C types, a type followed by an asterisk(\ast) corresponds to a pointer.
 For example, `int*` is a pointer to an integer.
 An `int*` itself occupies 8 bytes of memory (since it stores an address), and it points to the first byte of a 4-byte sequence of memory boxes that store an `int`.

 Similarly, a `char*` is a pointer to a memory cell that holds a `char` value (`char` is the C type name for a single-byte value).
 Since strings are represented as **sequences** of 1-byte characters in memory (this is where they type name comes from!), the type of a string in C is actually a pointer to the first character in the string, or a `char*`.